pitchmuc/adobe-analytics-api-2.0/docs/main.md

   * limit : number of segments retrieved by request. default 500: Limited to 1000 by the Analytics API.
   * full : Boolean : Doesn't shrink the number of columns if set to true

+* getTags : Retrieve the list of Tags used on the company Login.
+  Arguments:
+  * limit : OPTIONAL : Amount of tag to be returned by request.
+Default 100

+* getComponentTagName : Given a comma separated list of tag names, return component ids associated with them
+  Arguments:
+  * tagNames : REQUIRED : Comma separated list of tag names.
+  * componentType : REQUIRED : The component type to operate on.\
+      Available values : segment, dashboard, bookmark, calculatedMetric, project, dateRange, metric, dimension, virtualReportSuite, scheduledJob, alert, classificationSet

+* getComponentTags : Given a componentId, return all tags associated with that component.
+  Arguments:
+  * componentId : REQUIRED : The componentId to operate on.
+Currently this is just the segmentId.
+  * componentType : REQUIRED : The component type to operate on.

+\

 Example of getSegments usage:

 ```python